MetOffice/simulation-systems/source/WorkingPractices/macros.rst

 .. tip::

     The wrapper script will read the ``dependencies.sh`` file in your LFRic Apps working copy and will checkout a temporary copy of the LFRic Core source if required.
 Some Core metadata changes will also modify the Core rose apps.
-In this case make to also commit these changes back to the core branch.
+In this case make sure to also commit these changes back to the core branch.

 To add upgrade macros to LFRic the following steps can be followed:

 1. Checkout an LFRic Apps working copy and update the core source in ``dependencies.sh`` if required.
 2. Add your upgrade macros.
 These **must** be added to the versions.py file associated with the metadata they are changing.
-3. Run the Upgrade Macro script - this **must** be done in a test branch.
+3. Run the Upgrade Macro script - this **must** be done in a test branch (see :ref:`testing`).
 This is located in the `SimSys_Scripts github repo <https://github.com/MetOffice/SimSys_Scripts>`_ (at meto an up to date clone is available in $UMDIR/SimSys_Scripts).
 The syntax for running is:

 .. code-block::